-State Sen. Kim Ward calling state senate back to work on budget
+State Sen. Kim Ward calling state Senate back to work on budget

-HARRISBURG (KDKA) - State Senate Republican leader Kim Ward is calling the Pennsylvania State Senae back to work today.
+HARRISBURG (KDKA) - State Senate Republican leader Kim Ward is calling the Pennsylvania state Senate back to work today.

 She said it's time to end the impasse over the state budget.